Governors work closely with headteachers, school staff and representatives from the Local Authority (LA).

 - Approve the SEF and monitor throughout the year.

 - Approve the School Improvement Plan priorities and monitor throughout the year progress towards agreed actions.

-- Ensure there are mechanisms in place to listen to and respond to the views of parents/carers, pupils, staff, local communities and employers.
+- Ensure that there are mechanisms in place to listen to and respond to the views of parents/carers, pupils, staff, local communities and employers.

-- Final approval of the annual budget plan.
+- Final approval of the annual Budget Plan.

 - Monitor the school’s budget throughout the year.